bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/EarthquakeSensorRange_3IBX9s4kz9agU5ycgPD6BR/Documentation.md

-Indicate the measuring range of the Earthquake Accelerometer.
+Indicates the measuring range of the earthquake sensor or accelerometer.